precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 The events JSON file contains the full picture of events and attached data.

 You can use the [events2trace](https://raw.githubusercontent.com/precice/EventTimings/master/extra/events2trace.py) tool to convert events to the [trace format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/view).
 The tool allows to merge the events output of multiple participants into a single output in the trace format.
+A short documentation [on how ot use the events2trace tool](https://github.com/precice/EventTimings/blob/master/docs/events2trace.md) is available in the EventTimings repository (see `docs/` directory).
 This trace format can then be visualized using the following tools:

 * [speedscope.app](https://www.speedscope.app/)